sanyaade-teachings/livekit-tutorials-docs/docs/about-openvidu.md

 OpenVidu is available in two editions:

-- **OpenVidu** <a href="/pricing#openvidu-community"><span class="openvidu-tag openvidu-community-tag">COMMUNITY</span></a>: free to use.
+- **OpenVidu** <span class="openvidu-tag openvidu-community-tag">COMMUNITY</span>: free to use.
 It is a single-server deployment and provides a custom LiveKit distribution with Egress, Ingress, S3 storage and monitoring.
 Ideal for development and testing, but also for small-scale production deployments.
 You can host hundreds of simultaneous participants in your rooms by running OpenVidu Community in a sufficiently powerful server!
-- **OpenVidu** <a href="/pricing#openvidu-pro"><span class="openvidu-tag openvidu-pro-tag">PRO</span></a>: OpenVidu commercial edition.
+- **OpenVidu** <span class="openvidu-tag openvidu-pro-tag">PRO</span>: OpenVidu commercial edition.
 It is a multi-server deployment with all the features of OpenVidu Community plus 2x performance, scalability, fault tolerance and improved monitoring and observability.
 Ideal for large-scale production deployments with heavy traffic that require the highest standards.
 You can start with OpenVidu Community and upgrade to OpenVidu Pro when needed.

 Visit [openvidu.io](https://openvidu.io) to learn more about what OpenVidu has to offer.